jimford91/Motorola/README.md

 Ensure that the "upload" directory has already been created in the root of the project.

 To run the project simply navigate within an IDE such as Intellij and run the MotorolaApplicationTests class.

-Alternatively
+To use your own OpenAI account for the documentation generation replace the "spring.ai.openai.api-key" property in appliation.yml with your own api key.
+Currently it is set up to my one for this project.

+To view the api in Swagger go to: http://localhost:8080/swagger-ui/index.html while the application is running.

 # Design Choices